-This Confidential Restricted Data, Sigmas 1 Through 13 Information Group Protection Profile, hereafter called CRD113PP, specifies a set of security functional and assurance requirements for the NNSA Confidential Restricted Data, Sigmas 1 Through 13 Information Group and the Information Technology (IT) products used to create, store, process, disseminate information in this information group.
+This Secret Restricted Data, Sigmas 1 - 13 and 15 Information Group Protection Profile, hereafter called SRD1-13&15PP, specifies a set of security functional and assurance requirements for the NNSA Secret Restricted Data, Sigmas 1 - 13 and 15 Information Group and the Information Technology (IT) products used to create, store, process, disseminate information in this Information Group.

-This section contains document management and overview information necessary to register the Protection Profile (PP) in the National Nuclear Security Administration (NNSA) Protection Profile library.
-The PP identification provides the labeling and descriptive information necessary to identify, catalogue, register, and cross- reference a PP. The PP overview summarizes the profile in narrative form and provides sufficient information for a potential user to determine whether the PP is of interest.
-The overview can also be used as a standabne abstract for PP catalogues and registers.
-The conventions section provides an explanation of how this document is organized and the terms section gives a basic definition of terms that are specific to this PP.PP Identification
+This section contains document management and overview information necessary to describe the Protection Profile (PP) for use in the National Nuclear Security Administration (NNSA).
+The PP identification provides the labeling and descriptive information necessary to identify, catalogue, register, and cross-reference a PP. The PP overview summarizes the profile in narrative form and provides sufficient information for a potential user to determine whether the PP is of interest.
+The overview can also be used as a standalone abstract for PP catalogues and registers.
+The conventions section provides an explanation of how this document is organized and the terms section gives a basic definition of terms that are specific to this PP.